pagalvin/tsbook/chapter09_ClassesInDepth.md

 myBus5.RouteDistance = 55;

 There are at least two problems with this approach:
 1. It requires public properties.
-This means that they can be changed after they've been initialized and can lead pernicious side effects.
+This means that they can be changed after they've been initialized and that can lead to pernicious side effects.
 2. If you add a new public property, IDEs can't easily tell you everywhere you need to change the code to initialize it.

 Consider the second point.
 Let's say you have a non-trivial Bus management solution and you're instantiating Bus objects in multiple modules in the solution.
 One day, you realize you need to model a new property, `StandardRouteTime` (to record how long a particular bus route should take from start to finish).
 It's easy to update the class definition and and likewise easy enough to update any given bit of code that creates a new instance of the bus object.
 However, it can be hard to find every place that you need to change.
 Interfaces help solve this, as shown in the following bit of code: